namitasathish/Arivu-Chatbot/README.md

 # Arivu-Chatbot
 ## Overview
 Arivu is a chatbot application built using Streamlit and Google Generative AI.
-This allows to ask questions and receive helpful responses, with a well designed interface.
+This allows users to ask questions and receive helpful responses, with a well designed interface.
 ## Features
 - Interactive chatbot interface
 - Natural language processing to understand user queries